Using social media as a marketing communication strategy: perspectives from health-related non-profit organizations

 Completed at CPUT.
 The bridge between practitioner and researcher, the lens that now shapes how I work.

 Started as a Marketing Analyst.
-Five years and four roles later, the same instinct still applies: let the data tell you where to look, then trust the judgement to decide what to do about it.
+Six years and four roles later, the same instinct still applies: let the data tell you where to look, then trust the judgement to decide what to do about it.

 Marketing intern at Berge Farrell Strategic Brand Design, then Communications Assistant at HPCA.
 The early roles where I learned that good marketing is, at its core, just clear thinking made visible.